ZakC02/ZakC02/README.md

 ## 👋 Welcome to Zakaria's Github page

 ### 🎓 About Me
-I am a soon-to-graduate MSc student at **Télécom Paris** (part of the Institut Polytechnique de Paris), majoring in **Data Science** and **Computer Vision**.
+I am a soon-to-be graduate MSc student at **Télécom Paris** (part of the Institut Polytechnique de Paris), majoring in **Data Science** and **Computer Vision**.
 I have studied Computer Science for one semester at **Seoul National University** as part of an exchange program.
 I am currently on a Research Intern position at **Harvard Medical School**, applying Machine Learning to research in cardiology.

 ### 🔭 Areas of Interest
 - **Data Science**: ML/DL, Data Analysis, LLMs